-James lives on Loveday Street in central Johannesburg—literally, as he is homeless.
+James lives on Loveday Street in central Johannesburg — literally, as he is homeless.
 His biggest wish, to fly in an aeroplane, is conveyed in a drawing of a plane flying over the high-rise buildings of the city.

-James’s drawing will be one of 1Â 000 illustrations exhibited at the old Security Building on Commissioner Street on November 16 where art—drawn by both destitute and well-known illustrators—will be sold to raise money for the homeless.
+James’s drawing will be one of 1Â 000 illustrations exhibited at the old Security Building on Commissioner Street on November 16 where art — drawn by both destitute and well-known illustrators — will be sold to raise money for the homeless.

 Night of 1Â 000 Drawings, based on a concept first implemented in New York, is a one-night-only event for which anyone, famous or not so famous, can donate drawings.
+These will be sold to the public for R100 each.

 The proceeds from the sale of the art will go to Paballo ya Batho, an organisation that has been feeding more than 300 inner-city homeless people in Johannesburg on Wednesday nights since 1989.